evanagovino/evanagovino.github.io/_posts/2017-8-17-NBATradeMachine2.md

     return new_df
 ```

-Now I want to pull the page using Beautiful Soup to find the salaries that are tagged as Player Option, Team Option, etc...
+Now I want to pull the page using Beautiful Soup to find the salaries that are tagged as Player Option, Team Option, etc....
+I can find the respective CSS Selectors for these and pull all instances of the page.
+I can then use the 'find previous sibling' function to find the tag for the associated player.
 I'll keep a list of the players and salaries tagged with this and then change the tag for those players accordingly.

 ```
 def pull_content(html='https://www.basketball-reference.com/contracts/players.html'):